Yusheng-Xu/VGS-SVGS-Segmentation/README.md

-# Voxel- and Graph-based point-cloud-segmentation
+# Voxel- and graph-based point-cloud-segmentation
 This is the source code for the algorithm of Voxel and Graph-based Segmentation (VGS).

 Environment: